Webb Lane House

 Webb Lane House is a historic home located at Highland Falls in Orange County, New York.
 It was built in 1903 and is a two-story brick and stucco dwelling with a hipped roof and deep overhang supported by massive paired brackets.
 It features an engaged three story tower and a porch supported by heavy timbers.
 The home has been converted to apartments.

-It was listed on the National Register of Historic Places in 1982. house pictured is not the Webb lane house.
-The house in photo is on Michels rd.
+It was listed on the National Register of Historic Places in 1982.